Social - our people

 COVID-19 tested our excellent health and safety reputation and reinforced it massively.
 Operationally, we changed the way we work to ensure our team members remained protected, while continuing to work across our store network, ensuring we met the needs of our customers and communities.
 What remains relevant in a post-pandemic environment, we will continue to do.

 We recognise that everyone must take responsibility for their own safety and the safety of others.
 In North America we continue to develop our Engage for Life programme which is built on three pillars: culture, community, and commitment.
 We are focused on building a culture that eliminates serious injuries or fatalities (SIFs), aligns our best practices, and ensures we all have the right skills to complete work safely.

 Working with our customers and suppliers

 Being a responsible business means sharing and promoting our safety culture with our customers and suppliers whenever possible.
-For example, we have dedicated aerial work platform, forklift and earth moving operator trainers who train customers and we offer customised training programmes to fill their needs.
+For example, we have dedicated mobile elevated work platform, forklift and earth moving operator trainers who train customers and we offer customised training programmes to fill their needs.
 We work with customers’ safety teams to develop customised training courses, sometimes for a specific jobsite and participate in training days for major customers, demonstrating safe use of equipment and running training seminars.
 This is in addition to the routine safety briefings that accompany equipment rental.
-We now offer dedicated full-time safety trainers for our customers in 50 markets across North America and have 18 accredited training centres in the UK.
+We now offer dedicated full-time safety trainers for our customers in 75 markets across North America and have 18 accredited training centres in the UK.